-Sangalaki’s manta rays are thought to be resident year round although they will come and go according to their own schedule and sightings are never guaranteed.
-However, divers have a very good chance of encountering these incredible animals at several sites along Sangalaki’s north and northeastern reef.
-Here a series of sand channels funnel the prevailing currents and concentrate any plankton in the water, creating perfect feeding conditions for the manta rays that simply cruise along at the surface, hoovering up their food.
-Visitors can drop in using a snorkel and mask and drift amongst the rays as they go about their business.
-There are also several cleaning stations at bommies along the reef where divers can also watch as the rays use the services of small cleaner wrasse and other fish that remove parasites and debris from their skin.
+Sangalaki’s manta rays are thought to be resident year-round, although they will come and go according to their own schedule and sightings are never guaranteed.
+However, scuba divers have a very good chance of encountering these incredible animals at several sites along Sangalaki’s north and northeastern reef.
+Here, a series of sand channels funnel the prevailing currents and concentrate any plankton in the water, creating perfect feeding conditions for the manta rays that simply cruise along at the surface, hoovering up their food.
+Non-divers can swim and snorkel amongst the rays as they go about their business.
+There are also several cleaning stations at bommies along the reef, where divers can watch as the manta rays use the services of small cleaner wrasse and other fish that remove parasites and debris from their skin.

 Sangalaki is also home to many turtles which nest on the island, as well as whale sharks that feed around nearby fishing platforms known as ‘bagans’.
 Given its location so close to the equator, the wet and dry seasons prevalent in much of Indonesia have less impact around Sangalaki and the island can be dived all year round.
 However for the best weather we would recommend visiting between March and October when there is little rain, and timing you stay for the dark of the new moon for the best chance to see whale sharks as well as the manta rays.